 Tire punctures are the most common reason for a flat tire because sharp objects, glass and construction supplies like screws and nails often fall from vehicles.
 A great way to prevent this is to remove any debris you see in your yard and driveway as well as avoid any hazardous material onto the road when driving.
 When driving your car at high speed, it is challenging to avoid objects that are directly in your direct pathway.

 More than 250 million vehicles travel on America’s roadways each day.
 While about 11,000 people lose their lives driving on damaged roads, car damage is the most likely culprit to drivers.
-The average cost of vehicle repairs because of damaged roads is about $377, which experts find that as many as 63 percent of Americans can’t immediately afford to replace tires, rims, catalytic converters, shocks or suspension systems.
+The average cost of vehicle repairs because of damaged roads is about $377, which experts find that as many as 63 percent of Americans can’t immediately afford vehicle repairs to replace tires, rims, catalytic converters, shocks or suspension systems.

 Wear and Tear